bat/bat/INSTALL.md

 ### Required: Basic tools

-Compilation and tests work fine with gcc > 4.2 and clang >= 3.3.
+BAT itself uses only C++03 features.
+Compilation and tests work fine with gcc >= 4.3 and clang >= 3.3.
+But recent versions of ROOT (see below) may require a C++11 compliant compiler.

 Under Debian or Ubuntu, you can install the essential requirements with